-Or, if money is no object, you can opt for a suite ranging in size from 810 square feet to 2,225 square feet.
+Or you can opt for a suite ranging in size from 810 square feet to 2,225 square feet.
 The suites feature a separate living room and bedroom area and a 55-inch LED TV in the living room.
 In addition, the larger suites include a sofa bed, two rollaways, and a crib, so they can easily accommodate a family with three kids.
 The larger suites also include a separate dining room and large kitchen pantry equipped with kitchen appliances and a full size refrigerator.

 The nearby casino hotels also offer multiple options for family-friendly evening entertainment.
 Any of the following would make a good choice:

 - Zumanity by Cirque du Soleil at New York-New York.

 There are only two restaurants at the Four Seasons Hotel, one of which is Veranda, located on the lobby level.
 Veranda offers a choice of indoor or outdoor seating.
 It is basically an upscale coffee shop.